geological-survey-of-queensland/share-data-with-gsq/s3-to-s3-copy.md

 ## Step1: Send an email to GSQ with your request

-1. Send an email to GSQOpenData@dnrme.qld.gov.au with the following information:
+1. Send an email to GSQOpenData@resources.qld.gov.au with the following information:
     a.
 The contact details of your contact person.
     b.
 What the data is (e.g. airborne survey flown for company, data relating to a lodged survey, etc.).
     c.
 What the data relates to (e.g. Permit EPM12345, Company Report CR6789 or Survey PID XXXX).